nam4dev/apy-rest2front/CONTRIBUTING.md

 #### Travis CI

-[Travis CI][travis] is a continuous integration service, which can monitor GitHub for new commits to your repository and execute scripts such as building the app or running tests.
+[Travis CI][travis] is a continuous integration service, which monitors GitHub for new commits and execute scripts such as building the app or running tests.
 The `apy-rest2front` project contains a Travis configuration file, `.travis.yml`, which will cause Travis to run your tests when you push to GitHub.

-You will need to enable the integration between Travis and GitHub.
-See the Travis website for more instruction on how to do this.

 [travis]: https://travis-ci.org/